-The cuda-xorg packages are optional.
+The cuda-xorg package is optional.
 The cudaX-gdk, for X < 8, packages are also optional:

-- The cuda-xorg package contains the driver and libraries for an X server - The cudaX-{gdk} package contains files for the CUDA profiling tools interface, CUDA debugging API and the NVIDIA Management Library.
-For CUDA 8.0 these tools are now part of the cuda80-toolkit package, and there is no cuda80-gdk.
+- The cuda-xorg package contains the driver and libraries for an X server - The cudaX-gdk package contains files for the CUDA profiling tools interface, CUDA debugging API and the NVIDIA Management Library.
+For CUDA 8.0 however, these tools are now part of the cuda80-toolkit package, and cuda80-gdk is not an official separate package.

-For example, on a cluster where (some of) the nodes access GPUs, but the head node does not access a GPU, the following commands can be issued on the head node to install the CUDA 8.0 packages through YUM:
+For example, on a cluster where (some of) the nodes access GPUs, but the head node does not access a GPU, the following commands can be issued on the head node to install the CUDA 8.0 packages using YUM:

-'''

-yum install cuda80-toolkit cuda80-sdk

-yum --installroot=/cm/images/default-image install cuda-driver
+yum install cuda80-toolkit cuda80-sdk yum --installroot=/cm/images/default-image install cuda-driver

-'''